olchyk98/js-monsterstrike/README.md

 The people who survived are fighting with them.
 One of them - our hero, one of the engineers who opened the portal.
 Realizing the situation and using the medicine that he found the lab, he got some good skills.*

 **PSss.
-In the game there are things that appear randomly to help you.**
+In the game there are items that appear randomly to help you.**

 It's commonplace, but I like it :)